Let’s Grow! Would you like to see how I grow a variety of vegetables indoors all year round in my little kitchen garden?

 I hope you’ll give indoor food growing a try.
 The plants are simply beautiful and a fresh dinner salad is always available.

-Edit: If you’d like to see an update on these plants (which seeds performed best), here you go.
+Update: If you’d like to see an update on these plants (which seeds performed best), here you go.